SentinelOne Inc. [S] stock Downgrade by Wells Fargo analyst, price target now $18

 Sponsored

-SentinelOne (NYSE: S), an autonomous cybersecurity platform company, today announced an exclusive and strategic partnership with Wiz, a leader in cloud security.
-Through the strategic partnership, the combined expertise of Wiz’s Cloud Native Application Protection Platform (CNAPP) and SentinelOne’s Cloud Workload Protection Platform (CWPP), can be offered to organizations of all sizes and equip customers with a best-of-breed cloud security solution that provides superior capabilities to detect, prevent, investigate, and respond to cloud security threats, allowing them to dramatically reduce their risk.
+SentinelOne (NYSE: S), an autonomous cybersecurity platform company, today announced integrations with Revelstoke, Fletch, Code42, and KnowBe4, adding new use cases to the Singularity Marketplace.
+The new integrations expand Singularity XDR’s Security Orchestration, Automation, and Response (SOAR), insider threat protection, automated prioritization, and end-user training capabilities.

-The stocks have a year to date performance of 6.99 percent and weekly performance of -2.38 percent.
-The stock has been moved at -38.28 percent over the last six months.
-The stock has performed -0.64 percent around the most recent 30 days and changed 5.62 percent over the most recent 3-months.
+The results of the trading session contributed to over 12186152 shares changing hands.
+Over the past one week, the price volatility of SentinelOne Inc. stands at 6.12% while the volatility over the past one month is 5.00%.

-If compared to the average trading volume of 4.84M shares, S reached to a volume of 5587607 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for S stock reached $4.12 billion, with 280.63 million shares outstanding and 210.10 million shares in the current float.
+Compared to the average trading volume of 4.87M shares, S reached a trading volume of 12186152 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Wells Fargo have made an estimate for SentinelOne Inc. shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on February 21, 2023.
 While these analysts kept the previous recommendation, Goldman raised their target price to Neutral.
 The new note on the price target was released on February 14, 2023, representing the official price target for SentinelOne Inc. stock.
 Previously, the target price had yet another raise to $20, while Canaccord Genuity analysts kept a Buy rating on S stock.